14 Bug Report Templates to Copy for QA Testing [2024]

 3) Reporting bugs in Trello with templates

-Trello is a free and super easy-to-use project management tool.
-Its ease of use is what makes it perfect for both small and medium-size organizations.
+Trello is a free and easy-to-use project management tool.
+Its simplicity is what makes it perfect for both small and medium-sized organizations.

 For your bug tracking purposes, simply set up a board called "bug tracking".